 Groovy TestNG Plugin

-LATEST VERSION: 1.0.0
+LATEST VERSION: 2.0.0

-Loading the Plugin
+Loading the plugin

 Here is how you load this plugin:

-groovyTestNG = loadPlugin(id: "org.savantbuild.plugin:groovy-testng:1.0.0")
+groovyTestNG = loadPlugin(id: "org.savantbuild.plugin:groovy-testng:2.0.0")

 Settings

-The Groovy TestNG plugin requires a couple of configuration settings including the Groovy version and the Java version to execute the tests with.
+The Groovy TestNG plugin requires a couple of configuration settings, including the Groovy version and the Java version to execute the tests with.
 The settings for the plugin are configured via the GroovyTestNGSettings class.
 The GroovyTestNGPlugin class has a field named settings that is the main instance of this class.
 Here is an example of configuring the plugin:

 groovyTestNG.settings.groovyVersion = "4.0"

-groovyTestNG.settings.javaVersion = "1.7"
+groovyTestNG.settings.javaVersion = "17"

 These two properties specify the versions to use, but you must also configure the location of these GDK and JDK on your computer.
-These locations are configure in two configuration files in your home directory.
+These locations are configured in two configuration files in your home directory.
 These files are:

-Here’s an example of the ~/.savant/plugins/org.savantbuild.plugin.groovy.properties file for a Mac:
+Here’s an example of the ~/.config/savant/plugins/org.savantbuild.plugin.groovy.properties file:

 This class has additional fields that allow you to configure the command-line arguments passed to the Java when it is run, the verbosity of the TestNG output, and the location of the test reports.
 These settings are covered below.

-JVM Arguments
+JVM arguments

 groovyTestNG.settings.jvmArguments = "-Dsome.param=true"

-Invoke Dynamic
+Invoke dynamic

 groovyTestNG.settings.indy = true